Thingiverse API FAQ

 This question is difficult to answer.
 While the possibilities are limitless, the intention is to create tools to make Thingiverse more accessable to makers.
 While we were building the API we thought of many ideas for apps that would be great to have.
 Here are some examples:

-- A mobile app to make it easy to take photos and upload them as an "I Made One".
+- A mobile app to make it easy to take photos and upload them as a Make.

 - A web app to make it easy to design and customize very particular things like vases or tea sets.